The Bridge (Sonny Rollins album)

 The Bridge is a studio album by jazz saxophonist Sonny Rollins, recorded in 1962.
-It was Rollins' first release following a three-year sabbatical and was his first album for RCA Victor.
-The saxophonist was joined by the musicians with whom he recorded for the next segment of his career: Jim Hall on guitar, Bob Cranshaw on double bass and Ben Riley on drums.
+It was Rollins's first release following a three-year sabbatical and was his first album for RCA Victor.
+The saxophonist was joined by the musicians with whom he recorded for the next segment of his career: Jim Hall on guitar, Bob Cranshaw on bass, and Ben Riley on drums.